UBC-CIC/student-advising-assistant/README.md

     - `/filters`: Classes relating to document filters
     - `/llms`: Classes relating to LLMs, adapters to connect to LLMs, and helpers to load LLMs
     - `/prompts`: Prompt template definitions
-    - `/retrievers`: Retriever classes for PGVector and Pinecone
+    - `/retrievers`: Retriever classes for PGVector
     - `/static`: Static web content as .md or .json
     - `/templates`: HTML files with Jinja2 templates for the web app's pages
 6. `/misc`: Contains various other useful scripts, contents described in the [Developer Guide](./docs/DeveloperGuide.md)